SNOMED-Documents/snomed-starter-guide/8-snomed-ct-implementation.md

-# SNOMED CT Starter Guide : 8.
-SNOMED CT Implementation
+# 8. SNOMED CT Implementation

 This section provides an overview of: